 Welcome to the July edition of “What’s Good?”.

 Sarah is one of the most uplifting, committed, supportive and all-around talented members of the community.
 Whether it is feedback, hosting events, uplifting others, creating art, visualisations or blogging.
-Sarah really does do it all.

 Sarah is a Tableau Zen Master, previous and current.
 She is also a Tableau Social Ambassador, LondonTUG representative and founder of IronQuest.
 You can find her on Twitter, Youtube, Tableau Public and her blog.
 This month’s topic is on the feedback loop and how to leverage your skills.